- First Name

 As part of this research, I conducted thirty oral history interviews with Hungarian athletes, coaches, and sport leaders.
 By basing my research in my narrators’ memories, their voices are the driving voice in telling the story about cooperation through sport during the Cold War.

 As an oral historian and former Division I swimmer who has endured sexual harassment and sexism in both arenas, I am an enormous proponent of advocating for the rights and protection of interviewers/researchers and athletes who identify as female, black, and/or as belonging to another minority group.
+I have spoken about this in this podcast episode, and am available to speak about it with journalists, other historians, sports advocates, etc.

 I am also working on my second project on the transnational experiences of athletes who defected from the Eastern Bloc during the Cold War.
 My first article from the project, titled “Cold War Politics and the California Running Scene: The Experiences of Mihály Iglói and László Tábori in the Golden State” was published in the Journal of Sport History in spring 2019: https://muse.jhu.edu/article/719324